nicklepickle/fe-compare/README.md

 ### TypeScript?
 I have nothing against TypeScript and I do think strong types in general are a good thing.
-That said all of the front end code I currently maintain is JS.
+That said all of the front-end code I currently maintain is JS.
 Porting it to TS would be a huge time sink and I don't think it would solve the types of issues that show up.
 But yes, knowing that 1+1=2 and not 11 without Number() would be nice.

 ### Server components?
 This is a valid question because every library evaluated here has some sort of SSR companion.
 React has Next.js, Solid has solid-start, Svelte has SvelteKit, Vue has vue/server-renderer.
-All of these assume you want to run JavaScript on your back end.
+All of these assume you want to run JavaScript on your back-end.
-Do you want to run a JS back end?
-My perfessional opinion is unless it is a small project that is not public facing, no you mostly don't.
+Do you want to run a JS back-end?
+My professional opinion is unless it is a small project that is not public facing, no you mostly don't.
 JS eats memory like me at a BBQ.
 It is slower than compiled languages and it is hard to reason about what it's doing under the hood thus hard to optimize.
 My current job runs C# and SQL Server.
 If I was building a commercial web application in 2025 I would consider Go.
-The reason HTMX snuck in is because it is back end agnostic but it isn't really doing components either.
+The reason HTMX snuck in is because it is back-end agnostic but it isn't really doing components either.

 ## Conclusion
 There are no bad choices here.
-All of the options evaluated here will absolutely do the job.
+All the options evaluated here will absolutely do the job.
 If market share is what you want React is your answer full stop.
 If you are dealing with highly stylized components that rely heavily on hand rolled css, I would suggest Svelte or Vue.
 If speed and build size are your top criteria it's hard to beat Solid.
 If javascript just annoys you and you want to write less of it, HTMX is a good bet.
-If learning any of this sounds like a migrane, just adopting the principles of modern ES6 with modules, fetch, async, etc. will do wonders for your JS code.
-And last but not least Vite makes all of it much more pleasant than it has literally ever been.
+If learning any of this sounds like a migraine, just adopting the principles of modern ES6 with modules, fetch, async, etc. will do wonders for your JS code.
+And finally, Vite makes all of it much more pleasant than it has literally ever been.